yomishino/FFXIVActionEffectRange/README.md

 1. Because the visual cues are drawn on an overlay without any current context/knowledge about the in-game geographical features etc., it can sometimes look distorted or "hovered in the air" depending on the terrain and/or camera angle.

-2. There is no guarantee that things presented in the plugin will all be correct.
+2. Please expect small errors in calculation.
+Apart from that, there may also be mistakes.

 ## Known Issues

-- Blue Mage's "Glass Dance": Effect range is inaccurate
 - Dancer's "Curing Waltz": Not showing effect range for additional effect (AoE heal around partner)